wolfgangunger/cfn-for-pipeline/README.md

 # cfn-for-pipeline
-repo for cfn templates for codepipeline deployment
+repo for cfn templates for codepipline deployment

 Example Project with Automated Pipeline (CloudFormation)
 <a href="https://github.com/wolfgangunger/cfn-pipeline" target="_blank">CFN Pipeline for CFN Deployments</a>